wailsapp/wails/mkdocs-website/docs/getting-started/feedback.md

 # Feedback

 We welcome (and encourage) your feedback!
-Here are the different ways to provide
+Please search for existing tickets or posts before creating new ones.
-feedback:
+Here are the different ways to provide feedback:

 === "Bugs"